 ASA Integrate – a program which focuses on the integration of key research and information on trafficking, forced labour and forced marriage into existing programs or professional development/induction programs for strategic front line agencies.

 ASA Educate – this initiative has two components:

 - E-Learning – our online e-learning training program was developed for front line workers from community organisations, government departments, teachers, health care professionals and law enforcement agencies and covers principles for working with trafficked or enslaved people as well as outlines the support services, indicators and referral pathways available.

-Forced Marriage Integration Stream – working in partnership with the Department of Education, we are aiming to integrate our research and information into existing PD/H/PE / Legal Studies units while also pursuing opportunities to incorporate our information into professional development programs for teachers and support staff.
+- Forced Marriage Integration – working in partnership with the Department of Education, we are aiming to integrate our research and information into professional development programs for teachers and support staff.

-ASA Engage – in partnership with others, ASA is looking to establish a Forced Marriage Community Reference Group that will provide a platform for key service providers, community leaders and government agencies to share knowledge and coordinate a collaborative response to forced marriage in NSW.
+ASA Engage – in partnership with the Australian Red Cross, we convene the Sydney Trafficking Response Network and the NSW Forced Marriage Network which provide platforms for key service providers, community leaders and government agencies to share knowledge and coordinate a collaborative response to human trafficking and forced marriage in NSW.